Corsica Cap Corse

 L, D included

-After a mid-morning arrival in Bastia airport, we visit the nearby Lucciana church, a former cathedral with its 11C nave still intact.
-We take a walking tour of the picturesque historic centre of Bastia, Corsica’s principal port sat on a bedrock of granite, the rock which typifies the north of the island.
-Bastia was the first city in Europe to eject the Axis troops of Germany and the Vichy French Government in September 1943.
+After a mid-morning arrival in Bastia airport, we visit the nearby Lucciana church, a former cathedral with its 11th century nave still intact.
+We take a walking tour of the picturesque historic centre of Bastia, Corsica’s principal city.
+Corsica was the first region in Europe to eject the Axis troops of Germany and the Vichy French Government in September 1943 and Bastia was at the heart of the final conflicts.
 A twenty-minute drive along the coast brings us to our small but perfectly accoutred hotel in Erbalunga.
 We enjoy dinner in its renowned restaurant.

 DAY 2